FascinatedBox/lily/garden/README.md

 There is currently only one command.
 Example usage:

 ```
-// The default file will be parsed ('.lily')
+// The default file will be parsed ('.garden')
 ./garden.py install

 -- or --